RAAS Investors Have Opportunity to Lead Cloopen Group Holding Limited Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cloopen Group Holding Limited ("Cloopen" or the "Company") (NYSE: RAAS).
+BENSALEM, Pa., Jan.
+10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cloopen Group Holding Limited ("Cloopen" or the "Company") (NYSE: RAAS).

 Lead Plaintiff Deadline: February 8, 2022